circletk/obsidian-canvas-roots/docs/architecture/canvas-navigation-plan.md

 **Use case:** Multi-family research projects, fictional world-building with factions.

+#### 1.5 Split by Surname ✅ Implemented

+Extract all people with a given surname, even without established family connections:
+- Scrollable list of available surnames sorted by frequency
+- Multi-surname selection for combined extraction
+- One canvas per surname (or combined into single canvas)
+- Optionally include spouses (with different surnames)
+- Optionally match maiden names from frontmatter
+- Handle spelling variants (future enhancement)

+**Use cases:**
+- Surname studies when connections are incomplete or unknown
+- Consolidating unconnected people who share a family name
+- Research projects focused on a specific surname
+- Extracting people imported from different GEDCOM files that haven't been linked yet

 ### Feature 2: Extraction Modes

 All split/extraction operations support two modes: